Altinn/altinn-studio-docs/content/notifications/reference/api/endpoints/send-email-notifications/_index.nb.md

 #### recipients
 Type: _List of [RecipientExt](https://github.com/Altinn/altinn-notifications/blob/main/src/Altinn.Notifications/Models/RecipientExt.cs)_

-A list containing one or more recipient objects, each recipient containing either an email address, a national identity number, an organization number, or an email address.
+A list containing one or more recipient objects, each recipient containing either a national identity number, an organization number, or an email address.

 ### Optional order request properties